-All applicants are welcome to apply to the Masters programs except those who are residents of the following states: Iowa, Maryland, Massachusetts, New Mexico, New York, North Carolina, Wisconsin, due to state authorization.
+All applicants are welcome to apply to the Masters programs except those who are residents of the following states: Iowa, Maryland, Massachusetts, New Mexico, New York, North Carolina, Washington, Wisconsin, due to state authorization.

 Unconditional: Unconditional acceptance is given to all applicants who meet all the admission criteria and are approved by the Admission Committee of the Graduate Program.

 Conditional Acceptance: Conditional acceptance is given to applicants who do not meet all the admission criteria.
 At the time of admission, the Admission Committee of the Graduate Program may specify other conditions for the applicant that would need to be fulfilled in order to progress in the program.
 To have conditional acceptance status removed for the person with less than a 2.8 GPA, the student must complete twelve semester hours of course work with a minimum grade of 'B' in each course.

 Students whose GPA is between 2.5 and 2.79 may be required to have an interview and provide a writing sample.

 Conditional acceptance is given to applicants with less than a 2.8 GPA or those needing to complete the graduate statistics course with a minimum grade of 'B' or better.

 Persons not having a completed graduate statistics course must satisfy course deficiencies to have conditional acceptance removed.

 - Submission of an Application for Admission Form and a $50.00 Application Fee.